These FAQs and answers are not intended to be exhaustive, nor do they create any relationship or duty on our part to assist or lend to you.

 Carolina Capital Management is a hard money lender serving the needs of the Real Estate Investor and the Small Builder borrower who is striving to build wealth and generate income for themselves and their families.
 We offer hard money rehab loans and Ground-Up Construction Loans for investors in NC, SC, GA, VA, TN, FL and now TX.

 Carolina Capital Management is a hard money lender serving the needs of the real estate investor and the small builder borrower who is striving to build wealth and generate income for themselves and their families.
-We offer hard money rehab loans and ground-up construction loans for investors only in NC, SC, GA, VA, TN, FL and AL.
+We offer hard money rehab loans and ground-up construction loans for investors only in NC, SC, GA, VA, TN, and FL.

 We also serve as consultants for investors, guiding them to network with other investors and educating them in locating and structuring transactions.